zack781/attendance_tracker/frontend/README.md

+# HSRN VIP Attendance TRacker
-This project aims to affective track weekly attendance of members at VIP meeting.
-It also shows individual stats on how many absences or late arrivals each person has been to the meetings in the semester.
+This project aims to affectively track weekly attendance of members at VIP meetings.
+It also shows individual stats on how many absences or late arrivals each person has in the semester.